 - a.
-The originally fitted and homologated oil pump may be modified but the oil pump housing, mounting points and oil feed points must remain as original. - b.
+The originally fitted and homologated oil pump may be modified but oil pump housing, mounting points and oil feed points must remain as original. - b.
 Oil lines may be modified or replaced.
-Oil lines containing positive pressure, if replaced, must be of braided reinforced construction with swaged or treaded connectors.
+Oil lines containing positive pressure, if replaced, must be of braided reinforced construction with swaged or threaded connectors.
+(Including Supersport NG)

-2.5.8.15 Cooling System
+2.5.8.15 Cooling System (including Supersport NG)

 - a.
-The only liquid engine coolant permitted is water. - b.
-The water pump must remain as homologated. - c.
-The radiator may be changed with an aftermarket radiator or an additional radiator may be added provided that it fits in the standard location and does not require any modifications to the main frame or to the fairings' outer appearance. - d.
+The only liquid engine coolants permitted will be water. - b.
+The water pump must remain as homologated.

+- c.
+The radiator may be changed with an aftermarket radiator, or an additional radiator added that fits in the standard location and does not require any modifications to the main frame or to the fairings' outer appearance. - d.
 Modifications to the homologated oil-cooler are allowed only if they do not require any modifications to the main frame or to the fairings' outer appearance.
 A heat exchanger (oil/water) may be replaced with an oil-cooler. - e.
-The cooling system hoses and catch tanks may be changed.
+The cooling system hoses and catch tanks may be changed. - f.

-- f.
 Radiator fan and wiring may be changed, modified or removed. - g.
 Additional oil coolers are not allowed. - h.
-The oil cooler must not be mounted on or above the rear fender.
+The oil cooler must not be mounted on or above the rear mudguard.